-Conservation Status: Uncertain, due to loss of habitat and fragmentation (making the turtle cross roads or other man made structures to find food and mates), the future is not sure.
+Conservation Status: Their future is uncertain, mainly due to loss of habitat and fragmentation from crossing busy roads or other man-made structures to find food and mates

 Scientific Name: Terrapene carolina

 The box turtle is just over an inch long when born.
 After hatching, the babies go into hiding to avoid predators.
-They can reach eight inches long as adults.
-In the wild they will eat almost anything.
+They can reach eight inches long as adults and in the wild, they will eat almost anything.
 This includes worms, insects, a variety of vegetable matter and even carrion.
-They can eat mushrooms, including those toxic to humans.
+They can eat mushrooms, including those that are toxic to humans.
+Box turtles have a domed shell which is hinged at the bottom, allowing the animal to retract its head and legs and close its shell tightly to protect itself from predators.
+Box turtles are native to North America.
+The widest distributed species is the common box turtle which is found in the United States and Mexico.
 The Scovill Zoo box turtles are part of the ambassador animal collection.

 The Galapagos Tortoise is the largest living tortoise.
 It has massive limbs and a long neck.
-They spend most of their times in small herds and basking in pools or mud wallows.
+They spend most of their time in small herds and basking in pools or mud wallows.
 During the breeding season, males become territorial and start looking for mates.
 The females create nest chambers in the ground to lay eggs.
-Because of the introduction of rats, cats, goats and cattle, young tortoises have a hard time living a few years.
-Adult tortoises, like the ones we have here at Scovill Zoo can live beyond 100 years.
+However, the greatest threats to these tortoises come from the introduction of nonnative species, such as rats, cats, goats and cattle, which eat both tortoise eggs and young tortoises.
+If a tortoise survives past this threat into adulthood, they can live beyond 100 years.

 Our tortoises, Sam (b.
 March 15, 1972) and Ella (b.
 March 15, 1969), are getting older, but for Galapagos Tortoises they are still fairly young.
 Galapagos Tortoises can live up to two hundred years old.
 Sam and Ella are both pretty laid back and easy to work with.
 I guess if you are going to live nearly 200 years, you better be laid back.